Dark Matter (2015 TV series): Production

 Principal photography for the first season began in Toronto, Ontario, Canada, on January 9, 2015, and concluded on May 20, 2015.

 On September 1, 2015, Syfy renewed Dark Matter for a second season.
 Chris Regina, Syfy's senior VP of program strategy, said that "With its mysterious premise and fascinating characters, Dark Matter has built an incredibly loyal, passionate and engaged fan base.
 We look forward to another out-of-this-world season from this talented creative team."
 Production on the second season began on December 9, 2015, and concluded May 6, 2016.

 The third season began production on November 18, 2016.
 Dark Matters third season would be its last; its cancellation was announced in September 2017.
 According to Mallozzi in various interviews, the show was picked up by Syfy's acquisition division in New York, but it was not well received by the network's original programming division in Los Angeles.
 In addition, while the series was outperforming several Syfy first-run programs, the network was unable to monetize the show because it was an acquisition.

 Broadcast

 Dark Matter premiered on Syfy in the United States on the same day as Canada.
 Within the following week, the series premiered on Syfy Australia and Syfy UK – on June 13 and 16, 2015, respectively.

 Reception

 As of 21 March 2022, review aggregation website Rotten Tomatoes gave season 1 an approval rating of 68%, with an average rating of 5/10 based on reviews from 19 critics.
 The site's consensus statement says: "... [the] premiere benefits from likable characters and a concluding twist, but its gaping plot holes and worn premise add up to an aimless episode".
 Metacritic gave the series an average score of 58 out of 100, based on reviews from 5 critics, indicating "Mixed or average reviews".

-On Rotten Tomatoes season 2 received a 100% rating based on 7 reviews, and season 3 also received a 100% rating based on 7 reviews.
+Season 2 received a 100% rating on Rotten Tomatoes based on 7 reviews, and season 3 also received a 100% rating based on 7 reviews.